hexaxsoftwares/houx.js/README.md

 This behavior can be stoped by setting the `inheritSlots` option to `false`.

-- `fallThrogh` `<Depreciated>`
+- `fallThrogh` `<Deprecated>`

-> `This functionality is Depreciated and may be removed in future updates`
+> `This functionality is Deprecated and may be removed in future updates`

 Type: `Object` | `<String>`

 Details:
-Pixel allows passing of state data props in a reversed manner , from a child widget to it's scope within the consumer parent's widget using the `fallThrogh` option.
+Pixel allows passing of model data props in a reversed manner , from a child widget to it's scope within the consumer parent's widget using the `fallThrogh` option.

 Contact the slot guide for more Details.